 Experts foresee an especially busy Christmas in the Australian property market as investors take advantage of an increase in stock coming onto the market later in the year.

-However, it is probably the less competition and more favourable property values during December and January that makes it an exciting time to buy property.
+However, it is probably the less competition and more favourable property values during December and January that make it an exciting time to buy property.

 “Often we see property buying clients losing a bit of interest at this time of year, as thoughts turn to summer holidays or more festive pursuits than kicking off with a property search,” said Pete Wargent, co-founder of BuyersBuyers.